· An Eco Village in Montezuma, Costa Rica·

 So what is Green Building?
 Click here: Tropical Green Building for a detailed list of concepts.
 In general, green building is not just about high tech solutions like solar power and windmills.
 Green building is about making your house work for you to improve your life.
 It should be less maintenance, more relaxing to live in, as free from toxins as possible and hold its value better as an investment.
-Green building is the fast growing segment of the construction industry, and all houses in the U.S. and Europe will probably be built “green” within a few years.
+Green building in Costa Rica is the fast growing segment of the construction industry, and all houses in the U.S. and Europe will probably be built “green” within a few years.
 When you go to sell your house someday, it will be worth much more if its built green now.

 The core of green building is a keen understanding of the local environment – weather, topography, airflow, sun position, etc, and then designing a house to suit these conditions.
 One of the first precepts of permaculture is “prolonged observation” of the land, and this applies as well to green building.
 I’ve seen so many people hire architects that have never been to the area, and they make unforgivable mistakes.

 The basics of green building are as follows.
 The following is a chart of challenges and solutions: